zara5961/CitiBike_NewYork/README.md

 4. Bike usage duration and repair requirements.
 5. Geographic trends in usage.

-This project uses Tableau Public to create interactive and static visualizations, along with dashboards and a story presentation, to narrate the Citi Bike journey in New York effectively.
+This project uses *Tableau Public* to create interactive and static visualizations, along with dashboards and a story presentation, to narrate the Citi Bike journey in New York effectively.

 ![Project](Images/download.jpg)
----

 ## Data Files and Structure